Carl Melchior

-Carl Melchior (October 13, 1871 – December 30, 1933) was born in Hamburg.
-Melchior studied law and eventually was appointed a judge, and later became a German banker and vice-president of the Bank for International Settlements.
+Carl Melchior (October 13, 1871 – December 30, 1933) was a German lawyer and judge, and later became a banker and vice-president of the Bank for International Settlements.

 Working life

-In 1900 Melchior was made legal counsel to Hamburg banking concern, M.M.Warburg & CO.
+In 1900 Melchior was made legal counsel to Hamburg banking concern, M. M. Warburg & Co..
 During World War I, he served with a Bavarian regiment of the German Army and was seriously injured at Metz when he fell from a horse.
-After his recovery, Mechior went to work for the German government and beginning in 1919 served as an advisor for the financial and economic negotiations that began at the Paris Peace Conference.
+After his recovery, Melchior went to work for the German government and beginning in 1919 served as an advisor for the financial and economic negotiations that began at the Paris Peace Conference.
 Following implementation of the terms of the Treaty of Versailles, Germany was faced with numerous economic problems.